 - Shirasagi Memorial Museum of Natural History シラサギ記念自然史博物館 – The museum’s collection includes 150 white heron photographs by the late TANAKA Tokutaro who started a movement to protect the birds in Noda, Urawa city (now called Saitama city) where they were once abundant.
 About 50 photos taken during the late 1950s and 1960s are always on display from the collection.
 The museum’s theme is environmental protection.
 From Omiya Station, take the bus for Naka Noda Hikikaeshiba and get off at Noda Shogakko.
 The museum in within the grounds of the Urawa Gakuin High School.
 Phone: (048) 878-0500

 - Shimane Art Museum (Shimane Kenritsu Bijutsukan) 島根県立美術館 – Splendid museum opened in 1999 along the shore of Lake Shinji, famous for sunsets.
 The museum collects and exhibits oil paintings (centering on water themes), Japanese prints, wooden sculpture, art from Shimane, and Western and Japanese photography.
 The photo collection centers on vintage prints by overseas artists.
-It has photos by Japanese photographers like FUKUHARA Shinzo, SUGIMOTO Hiroshi, NARAHARA Ikko, and MORIYAMA Daido.
+It has photos by Japanese photographers like FUKUHARA Shinzo, SHIOTANI Teiko (whose family donated several hundred prints to the museum), SUGIMOTO Hiroshi, NARAHARA Ikko, and MORIYAMA Daido.
 A 15 minute walk from JR Matsue Station.
 Or take the Lakeline bus from JR Matsue Station and get off at the Shimane Art Museum stop.
 Phone: (0852) 55-4700

 - Shisei Kuwabara Photographics Museum 桑原史成写真美術館 – Opened in 1997, photo gallery dedicated to exhibiting Tsuwano native KUWABARA Shisei’s documentary photographs.
 Kuwabara is best known for his photos of Minamata mercury-poisoning victims.
 His photos of Korea, Vietnam, and Russia are also exhibited.
 The gallery has about 570 of Kuwabara’s photos in its collection and holds four exhibitions a year.
 The gallery was formerly called Tsuwano Documentary Photograph Gallery (Tsuwano Gendai Photo Gallery) up to March 2004.
-Admission charged.
-One min. walk from JR Tsuwano Station (Yamaguchi Line).
-Phone: (0856) 72-3171
+The museum also houses the local tourist information office.
+Small admission charged.
+Right near JR Tsuwano Station (Yamaguchi Line).
+Phone: (0856) 72-3171 (Blog post here.)

 - IZU PHOTO MUSEUM